Mithrandir21/ImageSwitcher/README.md

 ### Change Log

 ##### Version 0.2
-- Made some internal SwitchListener functions public for easier access and funtionality.
+- Made some internal SwitchListener functions public for easier access and functionality.
 - Updated from Fresco 0.7 to 0.8.